Generator

 Speed measurement / alarm

 A turbine-driven electrical generator contains a stationary stator and spinning rotor.
 In operation, it generates up to 21,000 amperes at 24,000 volts of three-phase alternating current (approx. 500 MW).
+This is a critical part of how coal generates electricity in the power plant.

 The rotor spins in a sealed chamber cooled with hydrogen gas.
 The system requires special handling during startup, with air in the chamber first displaced by carbon dioxide before filling with hydrogen.
 This ensures that a highly explosive hydrogen-oxygen environment is not created.